saswat0/AdaMatting/README.md

 # AdaMatting
-a pytorch implementation of ICCV 2019 paper "Disentangled Image Matting"
+an unofficial pytorch implementation of ICCV 2019 paper "Disentangled Image Matting"
 this project is not finished